How Far Can You Go?

 Ski Pass Information

-Skiers between the ages of 16 and older, using non-Federal trails, must purchase a Minnesota State Ski Pass, or, if skiing on Central of Upper Gunflint Trails, a Ski Ticket.
+Skiers between the ages of 16 and older, using non-Federal trails, must purchase a Minnesota State Ski Pass, or, if skiing on Central of Upper Gunflint Trails, a Ski Ticket from the operator.
 The fees help maintain trails and ensure that future maintenance will be of the highest quality.
-A pass may be purchased for the day or on an annual basis.
+A Minnesota Ski Pass may be purchased for the day or on an annual basis, either online or at a local gas station.